MRSimulator I/O

 Note

-The serialization structure has been updated in mrsimulator v0.7.
+The serialization structure has been updated in MRSimulator v0.7.
 Any .mrsim files from v0.6 and earlier will not work.
 See Changelog for breaking changes.